 We went to the large gallery space upstairs.
 There were big tarps on the floor and we all were able to wear art smocks to keep us clean.
 It was another great session because we had to design and build a pendulum machine.

 We used plastic cups, paint brushes, paint, sticks, tape, string and our imagination to create our machines and make our art pieces.
 We mixed our own paint colours.

 Unfortunately Amy is moving to live and work in Hong Kong but we hope we can continue to do S.O.L.E.
 Art with the Incinerator Gallery in the future.
 It was fantastic.

 By Natasha T. Iman M. Hanede S. Rabia J. Rayan R. Cuong S.

 Teshani M. Zain E. Sulaiman H.

 We did our research here at school and learned a lot about pendulums and how they have different patterns.
-We plan to build our own pendulum machine.
+Students then were challenged to plan and build their own pendulum machine.